ChrisMayor/D365SwotMatrix/README.md

 # Account SWOT Matrix for Dynamics 365 (8.2 or 9.x)

+SWOT-Matrix Control for Dynamics 365 (8.2 or 9.x) which can be added as web ressource to the account or opportunity form.

+The swot matrix helps the sales people to identify the

+* Stenghts (internal)
+* Weaknesses (internal)
+* Opportunities (external)
+* Threads (external)

+from the sight of your company, to make business with an account / or to win an opportunity.

-Angular 7 / Webpack 4 / Dynamics Webresource
+Based on Angular 7 / Webpack 4 / Dynamics Webresource

 ## Screenshots